-- 1 For the purpose of this unit standard, simple electronic products are finished products that have a useful function, utilise two or more transistors or one or more integrated circuits, are battery operated, and packaged in a metal or plastic container.
+- For the purpose of this unit standard, a simple electronic product is a finished battery operated product that has a useful function, utilises two or more transistors or one or more integrated circuits, or a microcontroller, and packaged in a metal or plastic container.
 Typical examples bicycle flashers, simple burglar alarm, electronic door bell, timer. - 2 Health and safety precautions relevant to any chemicals used and to the type of operation performed must be strictly observed at all times during assessment of this unit standard.

-Refer to the publication Safety and Technology Education - A Guidance Manual for New Zealand Schools, 1998 edition published for the Ministry of Education by Learning Media Ltd, PO Box 3293, Wellington, http://technology.tki.org.nz/Curriculum-support/Safety-and-Technology-Education
+Refer to the publication Safety in Technology Education - A Guidance Manual for New Zealand Schools, 1998 edition published for the Ministry of Education by Learning Media Ltd, PO Box 3293, Wellington, http://technology.tki.org.nz/Curriculum-support/Safety-and-Technology-Education